PGScatalog/pgsc_calc/docs/explanation/interpret.rst

    Ancestry normalisation helps make scores more comparable across populations, but it introduces its own uncertainties.
    The “Most Similar Population” label is based on statistical similarity in genetic space; it is not a definitive ancestry classification.

    Z-scores and percentiles should always be interpreted relative to the specific reference data used.
+Percentiles and Z-scores are more interpretable scales for cross-population comparison, but the precision of these adjustments depends on reference population diversity and sample size.
+The effect size of standardised PGS may still differ between different ancestry groups.
    Read the full documentation to understand what transformations are performed:

    https://pgsc-calc.readthedocs.io/en/latest/explanation/geneticancestry.html